 - 5Virga typically occurs in deserts or other regions with low humidity.
 It also forms at high altitudes where small ice crystals quickly turn into water vapor as a result of adiabatic compression.

 - 6Evaporation is a cooling process, meaning the virga rain that evaporates leaves a pocket of cold air behind.
 The cold air can accelerate to the ground at a rapid pace, resulting in a dry downburst, which creates dangerous, unstable weather.

-- 7Unstable weather conditions also occur higher in the atmospheric where virga is the result of adiabatic compression.
+- 7Unstable weather conditions also occur higher in the atmosphere, where virga is the result of adiabatic compression.
 This heats the air, which causes pockets of warm & cold air at the same altitude, the perfect recipe for turbulent conditions.

 - 8Virga rain is also known as fallstreaks due to its appearance and location beneath the cloud base.